 And yet happiness levels are higher on some continents than others.

 European nations once again dominated the list of the happiest places to be in the World Happiness Report, with Finland toping the list for both 2020 and the 2018-2020 three-year average.
 But Finnish bragging rights over neighboring nations should be tempered.
-The scores at the top of the rankings for 2020 alone were close enough to not be statistically significant, the researchers note.
+The scores at the top of the happiness rankings for 2020 alone were close enough to not be statistically significant, the researchers note.

 The report, issued by the United Nations Sustainable Development Solutions Network, is the final product of independent researchers based all over the globe.
-The team bases its findings largely on the results of the annual Gallup World Poll, which typically conducts interviews with people living in 149 countries.
+The team bases its findings largely on the results of the annual data from the Gallup World Poll, which typically conducts interviews with people living in 149 countries.
 (Because of the pandemic, the survey could only get to roughly 100 countries this year.)

 Trust in government correlates with increased happiness